-Well, fast forward to last May.
-I went in for a regular OBGYN checkup.
+Well, fast forward to last May when I went in for a regular OBGYN checkup.
 The nurse took my blood pressure as usual, but for whatever reason that day it had sky rocketed to a reading of 202/110.
 Ummm…what now?

 They took a few more readings, you know to make sure it was accurate, and yes the readings were still that high.

-They were hesitant to let me leave in that condition so they made me promise to go straight to, at the very least, an urgent care facility or equivalent.
+At this point, they made me promise to go straight to an urgent care facility or equivalent.

 Over the course of the next three months I had the renal doppler ultrasound, saw a kidney specialist (to rule out kidney issues), underwent an MRA (which is pretty much the equivalent of an MRI), saw a cardiologist, had an EKG, and got a nuclear stress test.

 The final thoughts of the doctors: essential hypertension, which basically means there is no identifiable cause of the high blood pressure.

 Well, that stinks.
 It stinks for so many different reasons on so many different levels.

 It stinks because the reason the doctors gave me why my blood pressure is high is not good enough for me.

 It stinks because I’m still on blood pressure meds.